pauliacomi/pyGAPS/README.rst

 Installation
 ============

 The easiest way to install pyGAPS is from the command line.
-Make sure that you have ``numpy``, ``scipy``, ``pandas`` and ``matplotlib``, as well as ``CoolProp`` already installed.
+Using pip for
+example:

 .. code:: bash

     pip install pygaps

-`Anaconda/Conda <https://www.anaconda.com/>`__ is your best bet since it manages environments for you.
-First create a new environment and use conda to install the dependencies (or start with one that already has a full instalation).
-Then use pip inside your environment.
+However, `Anaconda/Conda <https://www.anaconda.com/>`__ is generally a better bet since it manages environments for you.
+First create a new environment (or start with one that you already use), then install using ``pip`` or ``conda``.

 .. code:: bash

-    conda create -n myenv python=3.8 numpy scipy pandas matplotlib conda activate myenv
+    conda create -n myenv python=3.8
+    conda activate myenv
-    pip install pygaps
+    conda install pygaps -c conda-forge

 To install the development branch, clone the repository from GitHub.
 Then install the package with pip either in regular or developer mode.